Simplicial arrangements with few double points: Proof of the main theorem

 Arrangement $\mathcal{A}$ does not belong to family $\mathcal{R}(0)$ (see the last claim in Lemma~\ref{lem:rigidity}).
 Hence, there cannot be two consecutive double points in $]M_{i},M_{i+1}[$ (see Lemma~\ref{lem:adjaDP}).
 We prove now that there cannot be two consecutive quadruple points $A,B$ of $\mathcal{A}$ in $]M_{i},M_{i+1}[$.
 Indeed, such segment $[A,B] \subset ]M_{i},M_{i+1}[$ is drawn between two vertices of $\mathcal{A}_{r}$ so unless it is contained in a line of $\mathcal{A}_{r}$ (and $\Lambda \notin \mathcal{A}_{r}$), $S$ intersects the interior of an edge of $\mathcal{A}_{r}$.
 This is a contradiction with the statement that $A,B$ are consecutive intersection points with $\mathcal{A}_{r}$ in $]M_{i},M_{i+1}[$.
 So vertices of segment $]M_{i},M_{i+1}[$ alternate between double and quadruple points.
 Since $]M_{i},M_{i+1}[$ intersects at least $10$ lines of $\mathcal{A}_{r}$, we conclude that the open segment $]M_{i},M_{i+1}[$ contains a sequence of five consecutive vertices $N_{1},N_{2},N_{3},N_{4},N_{5}$ where $N_{1},N_{3},N_{5}$ are quadruple points while $N_{2},N_{4}$ are double points.

-Since $N_{1},N_{3},N_{5}$ are triple points in $\mathcal{A}_{r}$ while $N_{2},N_{4}$ are interior points of edges in $\mathcal{A}_{r}$, Corollary~\ref{cor:configuration} proves that there is no line containing this configuration of five points.
+Since $N_{1},N_{3},N_{5}$ are triple points in $\mathcal{A}_{r}$ while $N_{2},N_{4}$ are interior points of edges in $\mathcal{A}_{r}$, Proposition~\ref{prop:configuration} proves that there is no line containing this configuration of five points.
 This final contradiction ends the proof. \end{proof}

 We will prove now that no simplicial arrangement can be obtained by removing a small proportion of lines from a regular simplicial arrangement (or the arrangement obtained by adding to it the line at infinity), finishing thus the proof of Proposition~\ref{prop:rigidity}.